 The attached run feature allows chickens to safely access the outdoors while remaining protected from predators and getting into your gardens, like chickens love to do!

-In addition to the attached run area, the coop itself features a raised section for nesting boxes and a lower section for the chickens to roam around in.
+In addition to the attached run area, the coop itself features a raised section for a nesting box area and a lower section for the chickens to roam around in.
 The plans come with detailed instructions, a complete materials list, and diagrams to make the building process as easy as possible.

 These plans are ideal for those with basic carpentry skills who are looking for a functional and secure chicken coop design that includes an attached run area.